-Based on our review of the relevant technical information, all of which is publically available, it is our opinion that the CGS Letter is either (i) extremely poor quality with no basis in science, (ii) intentionally misleading to achieve a preordained conclusion, or (iii) prepared by a government agency working in concert with local project opponents who continue to oppose and litigate the development of much-needed housing in Hollywood (this later point is highlighted by the apparent fact that CGS provided individuals opposing the Project with information related to the CGS Letter prior to the letter being finalized or provided to the public).
-In any of these instances, the actions of CGS must be investigated by a neutral third-party.
+The CGS Letter is either (i) extremely poor quality with no basis in science, (ii) intentionally misleading to achieve a preordained conclusion, or (iii) prepared by government employees working in concert with local project opponents who continue to oppose and litigate the development of much-needed housing in Hollywood (this later point is highlighted by the apparent fact that a CGS employee provided petitioner's counsel with information related to the CGS Letter prior to the letter being finalized or provided to the public).
+In any of these instances, the actions of CGS and its employees must be investigated by a neutral third-party.